smartmohan20-career/conqt-test1/README.md

 As a quality coder, I have delivered high-quality, large-scale projects individually in the past.
 However, completing the entire assignment manually within the given timeframe was not feasible.
 I am happy to provide references to my previous work for a better understanding of my capabilities.

+I had some questions regarding the assignment, but because of the unavailability of development folks, they could not be clarified.
+I had to implement it based on assumptions.
+I can provide the best quality in minimal time if it could be an open-book scenario where I can use Google or GPT to speed up productivity.

+I am a result-driven person who can solve any type of problem using available resources on the internet.
+I hope you are looking for a result-driven person who can solve any type of problem and provide effective solutions.

 ### Sample Projects
 Here are some projects I completed individually: